Ramanujamkv98/Experimentation-Framework/README.md

 Suggested Strategy:

-Roll out the Trial-First experience to new users, where activation gains are strongest Maintain the Direct Sale flow for returning users to protect revenue from high-intent segments Use a targeted approach to balance growth and monetization Key Takeaway
+1.Roll out the Trial-First experience to new users, where activation gains are strongest

+2.Maintain the Direct Sale flow for returning users to protect revenue from high-intent segments

+3.Use a targeted approach to balance growth and monetization Key Takeaway

 Improving engagement metrics alone does not guarantee business success.